-(3) Proof of service made in accordance with LR 2002(a)(1), unless ordered otherwise, must be filed within seven (7) days after the filing of the papers and pleadings pleading, written motion, or other document required or permitted to be served.
+(3) Proof of service made in accordance with LR 2002(a)(1), unless ordered otherwise,-must be filed within seven (7) days after the filing of the papers and pleadings pleading, written motion, or other document required or permitted to be served.
 Failure to timely file a certificate of service in compliance with this rule may result in denial of the related motion, or removal of the motion from the court's hearing calendar.
 The proof must show the date of service, the name of the person served, and the manner of service.
 A certificate of service must be included with all documents filed electronically, indicating that service was accomplished through the notice of electronic filing for parties and attorneys who are filing users and indicating how service was accomplished on any party or attorney who is not a filing user.
-A "filing user" is one who has completed a registration form to file papers in the court's certificate of service form, which is available on the court's website.
+A "filing user" is one who has completed a registration form to file papers in the court's electronic case filing system.
+Proof of service is deemed sufficient if it complies with the court's certificate of service form, which is available on the court's website.
 Failure to file the proof of service required by this rule does not affect the validity of service.
 Unless material prejudice would result, the court may at any time allow the proof of service to be amended or supplied.